Syria locked into a deadly spiral of protest

 Professor Rosemary Hollis, a Middle East expert, thinks although the Syrian government will do its best to calm the demonstrators, it might already be too late “We should expect that the authorities are going to try to establish the minimum of what they have to do to reverse the trend of demonstrations in the streets of Syria.
 We’ve seen this before.
 But it might be too little too late,”

-“From what we are hearing from Washington and from the Europeans, there’s no appetite for expanding the current intervention that we are seeing in Libya.
+The situation in Syria has raised fears another foreign intervention could be possible.James Denselow, writer on Middle East politics and security issues, says although the West has no appetite to intervene in Syria's affairs right now, it might change its mind.“From what we are hearing from Washington and from the Europeans, there’s no appetite for expanding the current intervention that we are seeing in Libya.
 Even in Libya Americans were very quick to hand over to NATO, therefore to wash their hands of total responsibility for what will happen next there” says Denselow, “the West could be forced to intervene simply because of the level of bloodshed.
 But we are a long way from that now.”